victorpengmx/tp/docs/UserGuide.md

 **Example:**

-To delete the person named John Doe at index 1, use the following command:
+To delete the person named John Doe at index 1 from the company at index 1, use the following command:

 ```
-deletePerson 1
+deletePerson 1 1
 ```

 **Successful Output:**